Upper Herbert Fast Facts

 Mining and fossicking

-During its heyday, townships sprang up throughout the region to support a booming mining industry, particularly for tin and copper.
+During its heyday, townships sprang up throughout the Upper Herbert to support a booming mining industry, particularly for tin and copper.

 Today, keen prospectors are attracted to the area, where they can still try their hand at gold and gemstone fossicking.

 The small towns of Mt Garnet and Innot Hot Springs, along with a few remnants of old mines, are almost all that remain of the earlier mining boom.

 These days, the Upper Herbert is home to remote-living graziers, known for their resilience and self-reliance, who provide beef cattle to domestic and international markets.

 Remarkably, Indigenous Australians survived and even thrived in this harsh landscape for many thousands of years.